 Located in the back of your smile are your third molars, more commonly called wisdom teeth.
 They are the last teeth to erupt in your smile.
 However, there is often not enough room in your smile for your wisdom teeth to grow in properly, causing your teeth to grow in sideways or become impacted and get stuck underneath the gums and jawbone.
 This can lead to many dental complications, such as:

-To guarantee your smile stays healthy and pain-free, Dr. Bansal and Dr. Jun, our seasoned dentists, offer wisdom teeth removal in East Boston, Massachusetts.
+To guarantee your smile stays healthy and pain-free, Dr. Bansal and Dr. Jun, our seasoned dentists, offer wisdom teeth removal in Brockton, Massachusetts.
 We are committed to ensuring you have a comfortable, positive experience when you visit our office for wisdom teeth removal.
 Our office is equipped with the necessary anesthesia and sedation to numb your mouth and help you feel relaxed.
 After removing your wisdom teeth, we will guide you through each step of the healing process.
-For more information about this treatment, we welcome you to contact our friendly dental team at East Boston Dental & Orthodontics.
+For more information about this treatment, we welcome you to contact our friendly dental team at Brockton Dental and Orthodontics.
 We look forward to taking care of you and your family!